apache/james-project/upgrade-instructions.md

 Configuration file was relocated to `opensearch.properties` and properties are now prefixed by `opensearch.` rather than `elasticsearch.`.

+Furthermore, implementation name that could be specified explicitly in `search.properties` has changed from `elasticsearch` to `opensearch`.

 ### Migration to Cassandra driver 4

 Date: 07/06/2022